Post Summary: Things to do in Japan

 Japan Travel Planning Resources

-- Protect Your Trip — We don’t travel without travel insurance, and neither should you.
+- Protect Your Trip — We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Travel Adapter – Find a good adapter to keep your electronics charged.
 Otherwise, you may be paying for a cheap one once you land.
 Purchase one here.